lb0o/website/content/en/docs/operations/bundles/paas-hosted.md

 This configuration can be used with [kind](https://kind.sigs.k8s.io/) and any cloud-based Kubernetes clusters.
 It does not include CNI plugins, virtualization, or storage.

+The Kubernetes cluster used to deploy Cozystack must conform to the following requirements:

+* All CNI plugins must be disabled, as Cozystack will install its own plugin.
+* Kubernetes cluster DNS domain must be set to `cozy.local`.
+* Listening address of some Kubernetes components must be changed from `localhost` to a routeable address.
+* Kubernetes API server must be reachable on `localhost`.

 ### Example configuration

 ```yaml